alifiroozi80/CKA/README.md

 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion to improve this, please fork the repo and create a pull request.
+You can also open an issue with the tag "enhancement."

-1. Fork the Project
+1) Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2) Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3) Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4) Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5) Open a Pull Request

 ---